Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Thermodynamics of trajectories of random walks

 By biasing trajectories with a parameter $s$ ---which we refer to as the \emph{tilting parameter}--- we obtain the $s$-ensemble, where $\tau$ is fixed but $O$ is now a fluctuating observable whose probability distribution is given by $P_{\tau}^s(O) = Z_{\tau}^{-1}(s)\, e^{-s O}P_{\tau}(O)$.
 The normalization factor is a dynamical partition function which also acquires a large-deviation form for large $\tau$, $Z_{\tau}(s) = \sum_O e^{-s O} P_{\tau}(O) \sim e^{\tau \theta(s)}$, where $\theta(s)$ is the so-called scaled-cumulant generating function (SCGF), and is related to the rate function by a Legendre-Fenchel transform \cite{touchette2009}.
 Its role is that of a dynamical free energy, and in fact from its derivatives one can obtain the cumulants of the time-intensive observable $O/\tau$ (see Appendix B).
 Crucially, the partition function can be expressed as $Z_{\tau}(s) = \sum_{i,j} [\left({\bm \Pi^s}\right)^\tau]_{ji} p_{i}(0)$, where ${\bm \Pi^s}$ is the \emph{tilted operator}, which is akin to a transfer matrix, whose elements are

-Thus, finding the SCGF $\theta(s)$ ---which fully characterizes the statistics of $O$--- reduces, in the long time limit, to an eigenvalue problem for the tilted operator \eqref{tilteds}.
+Thus, finding the SCGF $\theta(s)$ ---which fully characterizes the statistics of $O$--- reduces, in the long-time limit, to an eigenvalue problem for the tilted operator \eqref{tilteds}.
 Actually, by spectral decomposition it is straightforward to check that, for long times, ${\theta(s)}$ is given by the logarithm of the largest eigenvalue of ${\bm \Pi^s}$.
-While the derivatives of $\theta(s)$ at $s=0$ correspond to the cumulants of $O$ in the typical (unbiased) dynamics, those evaluated at $s\neq 0$ provide information about the statistics of $O$ in the atypical (biased) dynamics.
-Notice that such information is carried by the so-called rare trajectories ---as they are exponentially unlikely--- associated with $s\neq 0$, which are not, however, easily retrieved from the tilted operator \eqref{tilteds}, as it is not a stochastic matrix ($\sum_j \Pi_{ji}^s \neq 1$).
+While the derivatives of $\theta(s)$ at $s=0$ correspond to the cumulants of $O$ in the typical (unbiased) distribution, $P_{\tau}(O)$, those evaluated at $s\neq 0$ provide information about the statistics of $O$ in the tilted (biased) one, $P^s_{\tau}(O)$.
+For $s\neq 0$ such statistics is carried by the so-called rare trajectories ---as they are exponentially unlikely---, which are not, however, easily retrieved from the tilted operator \eqref{tilteds}, as it is not a stochastic matrix ($\sum_j \Pi_{ji}^s \neq 1$).
 Nevertheless, as we later explain, this unphysical tilted operator can be transformed into a proper stochastic matrix by means of the generalized Doob transform, revealing the rare trajectories of interest.
 The latter arise from the transition probabilities leading to the fluctuation conjugate to the tilting parameter $s$.

-If instead of keeping fixed the duration of a trajectory $\tau$, we fix the value that the observable $O$ reaches for each trajectory ---thus allowing $\tau$ to fluctuate---, we obtain a different statistical ensemble, namely the $x$-ensemble \cite{budini2014}.
-In this ensemble, we shall consider as observable $O$ a local activity, namely the number of times a given link (or set of links) is traversed in a trajectory, having ${\hat o}(j \leftarrow i)=1$ whenever this occurs and zero otherwise.
+If instead of keeping fixed the duration of a trajectory $\tau$, we fix the value that the observable $O$ reaches for each trajectory ---thus allowing $\tau$ to fluctuate---, we obtain a different statistical ensemble, namely, the $x$-ensemble \cite{budini2014}.
+In this ensemble, we shall consider as observable $O$ a local activity, that is, the number of times a given link (or set of links) is traversed in a trajectory, having ${\hat o}(j \leftarrow i)=1$ whenever this occurs and zero otherwise.
 We denote by $P(y_O)$ the probability of a trajectory $y_O=(i_\tau \leftarrow \cdots \leftarrow i_2 \leftarrow i_1 \leftarrow i_0)$ that reaches a fixed value $O$ in a number of steps $\tau$.
 As the latter fluctuates from trajectory to trajectory, the probability distribution of the time duration for fixed $O$ is $P_O(\tau)= \sum_{y_O}\delta(\tau - \hat{\tau}(y_O)) P(y_O)$, where the operator $\hat{\tau}$ counts the number of time steps in a trajectory.
 In this case, the dynamical partition function conditioned on a fixed value of $O$ reads